 - are open to new teaching strategies

-- are willing to share their course site with colleagues and FITS staff for peer review
+- are willing to share their course site with colleagues and CTL staff for peer review

 How much time and effort you will commit: